Naval mine: Mine sweeping

 A sweep is either a contact sweep, a wire dragged through the water by one or two ships to cut the mooring wire of floating mines, or a distance sweep that mimics a ship to detonate the mines.
 The sweeps are dragged by minesweepers, either purpose-built military ships or converted trawlers.
 Each run covers between 100 and 200 m, and the ships must move slowly in a straight line, making them vulnerable to enemy fire.
 This was exploited by the Turkish army in the Battle of Gallipoli in 1915, when mobile howitzer batteries prevented the British and French from clearing a way through minefields.

 If a contact sweep hits a mine, the wire of the sweep rubs against the mooring wire until it is cut.
 Sometimes "cutters", explosive devices to cut the mine's wire, are used to lessen the strain on the sweeping wire.
 Mines cut free are recorded and collected for research or shot with a deck gun.

 Minesweepers protect themselves with an oropesa or paravane instead of a second minesweeper.
-These are torpedo-shaped towed bodies, similar in shape to a Harvey Torpedo, that are streamed from the sweeping vessel thus keeping the sweep at a determined depth and position.
+These are torpedo-shaped towed bodies, similar in shape to a Harvey torpedo, that are streamed from the sweeping vessel thus keeping the sweep at a determined depth and position.
 Some large warships were routinely equipped with paravane sweeps near the bows in case they inadvertently sailed into minefields—the mine would be deflected towards the paravane by the wire instead of towards the ship by its wake.
 More recently, heavy-lift helicopters have dragged minesweeping sleds, as in the 1991 Persian Gulf War.

 The distance sweep mimics the sound and magnetism of a ship and is pulled behind the sweeper.
 It has floating coils and large underwater drums.
 It is the only sweep effective against bottom mines.

 During WWII, RAF Coastal Command used Vickers Wellington bombers Wellington DW.Mk I fitted with degaussing coils to trigger magnetic mines.
 In a parallel development the Luftwaffe adapted some Junkers 52/3m aircraft to also carry a coil operated by electricity supplied from an onboard generator.
-The Luftwaffe called this adaption Minensuch (lit. mine-search).
+The Luftwaffe called this adaption Minensuch(e) (lit. mine-search).
 In both cases pilots were required to fly at low altitude (up to about 200 feet above the sea) and at fairly low speeds to be effective.